dgennetten/quantified-self/README.md

 # Quantified Self Dashboard

-A personal health and wellness dashboard that integrates with various data sources including Oura Ring, Rivian, Xcel smart meter, BMI scale, weather, and investments.
-Built with Node.js, TypeScript, and React.
+A personal health and wellness dashboard that integrates with Oura Ring and other health data sources.
+Built with Node.js, TypeScript, React, and Material-UI.

 ## Features

-- 🔐 **Secure 2FA Authentication** - Restricted to authorized email addresses
+- 🔐 **Secure Authentication** with 2FA
-- 📊 **Oura Ring Integration** - Real-time health metrics and sleep analysis
+- 📊 **Oura Ring Integration** - Real-time health data
-- 📈 **Interactive Charts** - Beautiful visualizations using Recharts
+- 📈 **Interactive Dashboards** with charts and trends
-- 🎨 **Modern UI** - Dark theme with Material-UI components
+- 🎨 **Modern UI** with Material-UI components
+- 🔄 **OAuth 2.0 Flow** for secure API access
-- 📱 **Responsive Design** - Works on desktop and mobile devices
+- 📱 **Responsive Design** for all devices
-- 🔄 **Real-time Data** - Live updates from connected devices
-- 📋 **Trend Analysis** - Historical data insights and recommendations

 ## Tech Stack